 Related Article - Stimulant Vs Non-Stimulant Pre-Workout

-The main ingredient a pregnant woman should avoid in a pre-workout supplement is caffeine, which we’ll get into in a moment.
+The main ingredient a pregnant woman should avoid is caffeine in a pre-workout supplement, which we’ll get into in a moment.

 Make sure you aren’t taking any dietary supplement that includes vinpocetine, which the FDA has stated can harm fetal development and generally put the baby’s health at risk.

 This man-made chemical is designed to boost brain performance and is found in certain pre-workout supplements.